OmarShehata11/omarshehata11.github.io/_posts/2023-08-26-driver-one.md

 The general Idea of it is to insert the IRP to the queue, and according to the parameters passed to the routines I used ```CONTAINING_RECORD``` macro to get the start of my *DeviceExtension* structure then used that info to push the IRP to the queue

-> - You can see the Implementation of the *DeviceExtension* structure in the header file; this structure is very important for every kernel driver to hold it's data and info about the kernel in general case.
+> - You can see the Implementation of the *DeviceExtension* structure in the header file; this structure is very important for every kernel driver to hold it's data and info about the driver in general case.
 > - As said before you can implement the structure of the queue as you want, I implemented it as a doubly linked list (LIST_ENTRY).
 This [Article](https://www.osronline.com/article.cfm%5Earticle=499.htm) from again OSR is perfectly explaining the LIST_ENTRY structure.